corenova/kos/README.md

 ## Reference Guides

-Since `kos` encapsulates a number of fundamentally different paradigms for expressing software itself, it is **highly** advised that first-time users carefully read **all** of the included documentation
+Since **KOS** encapsulates a number of fundamentally different paradigms for expressing software itself, it is **highly** advised that first-time users carefully read **all** of the included documentation below:
-below:

 - [Introduction to KOS](./docs/intro.md)
   - [Core Concepts](./docs/intro.md#core-concepts)